photoprism/photoprism-docs/docs/developer-guide/setup.md

 !!! warning

-    Please note that this guide was not tested on Windows, you might need to change docker-compose.yml to make it work with Windows specific paths
+    Please note that this guide was not tested on Windows, you might need to change docker-compose.yml to make it work with Windows specific paths.

 ### Step 1: Use [Git](https://git-scm.com/downloads) to Clone the Project from GitHub